learn-co-curriculum/phase-3-ruby-advanced-class-methods-readme/README.md

       company = data[2]

       # Make a new instance
-      person = self.new # self refers to the Person class.
-This is Person.new
+      # self refers to the Person class.
+This is Person.new(name, age, company)
-      # Set the properties on the person.
-      person.name = name
-      person.age = age
-      person.company = company
-      # Return the person to collect
+      # return the new person to .map
-      person
+      self.new(name, age, company)
     end
     # Return the array of newly created people.
     people